mbMosman/mbmosman.github.io/_manga/yona-of-the-dawn.md

   - favorite
 ---

-OK, so I'm just not going to make any excuses for this at all.
-This is my #1 favorite manga series.
+OK, so I'm just not going to make hide anything here.
+This is currently my #1 favorite manga series.
 This is a bold say, because there are others that I adore, but this is really, hands down my favorite.
 So a fair question is why?

 Yona is a pretty awesome heroine.
 If you missed it, I was Yona for Halloween.